oracle/graal/truffle/docs/DynamicObjectModel.md

 The returned shape describes the initial shape of the object and forms the root of a new shape tree.
 As you are adding new properties with `DynamicObjectLibrary#put`, the object will mutate into other shapes in this shape tree.

-Note that you should reuse the same initial shapes because shapes are internally cached per root shape.
+Note: You should reuse the same initial shapes because shapes are internally cached per root shape.
 It is recommended that you store the initial shapes in the `TruffleLanguage` instance, so they can be shared across contexts of the same engine.
 Static shapes should be avoided except for singletons (like a `null` value).